 Do we unintentionally teach our children how to bully, or how to be bullied?
 Could this be true?

 This was a hard blog to write.
 It was hard because I had to face some uncomfortable truths.
-I also felt like I was shining a light on a truth, that collectively, we have chosen to ignore.
-When we do this, when we ignore truths, it’s because it hurts to realize them.
-So, this is obviously a sensitive issue.
+I also felt like I was shining a light on a truth, that collectively, we have chosen to ignore year after year.
+We ignore truths when they are too painful to acknowledge.
+So, this is obviously a painful and sensitive issue.
 I write this with the intention not to shame anyone, but to shine a light so we can move forward.

 Kids act out what they have experienced, and what they have learned.
 The only question is, where do our children learn how to bully and be bullied?
 This blog is not meant to distract from other influences on our children.
 It is meant to highlight what we are in control of: HOME.